-Other national subsidies are available also for private players (namely "Conto termico", "white certificates", tax deductions for energy efficiency and seismic retrofitting) and, even if the bureaucracy takes a lot of efforts and the regulation has been modified several times, the amount available is very interesting and could support many scale up or replication activities in the field of energy efficiency.
+Other national subsidies are available also for private players (namely "Conto termico", "white certificates", tax deductions for energy efficiency and seismic retrofitting) and, even if the bureaucracy takes a lot of efforts and the regulation has been modified several times, the amount available is very interesting and could support many scale-up or replication activities in the field of energy efficiency.

-Despite all those positive contributions, there are some aspects, mainly related to the local and national regulation framework, which had to be overtaken and must be considered also from the scalability point of view.
+Despite all those positive contributions, there are some aspects, mainly related to the local and national regulation framework, which had to be overtaken and have been considered also from the scalability point of view.
 At national level the most important changes regarded the procurement code (definitely completed in May 2017) which have revolutionized the public authorities' procedures.
-Also the restrictions about landscape and historical areas have to be taken into account in each measure in Florence, finding different solution for each specific implementation.
+Restrictions about landscape and historical heritage had to be taken into account in the design of the single measure in Florence, finding different solution for each specific implementation.

-6.1 Energy efficiency
+5.1 Energy efficiency